firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-12-03-there-is-no-beuaty-without-resistance.md

 teaser: "Don’t trust anyone who tries to filter you.
 Filter yourself.
 Apply the filter of your choice directly to your face."
 art: title-of-the-story.png
 caption: "Alt text for image"
-artist: Artist Name
+artist: Stephanie Singleton
-artist-img: artist-name.jpg
+artist-img: stephanie-singleton.jpg
+artist-bio: |
+  Stephanie Singleton is a freelance illustrator currently based in Toronto, Canada.
 author-img: dominica-phetteplace.jpg
 author-bio: |
   Dominica Phetteplace is a writer and math tutor.
-Her work has appeared in _Asimov's Science Fiction_, _Analog Science Fiction and Fact_, _The Magazine of Fantasy & Science Fiction_, _Clarkesworld Magazine_, _Escape Pod_, _Lightspeed Magazine_, and _The Year's Best Science Fiction and Fantasy_.
+Her work has appeared in _Asimov's Science Fiction_, _Analog Science Fiction and Fact_, _The Magazine of Fantasy & Science Fiction_, _Clarkesworld Magazine_, _Escape Pod_, _Lightspeed Magazine_, and _The Year's Best Science Fiction and Fantasy 2017_.
 proofread: false
 contentnote: